-What happens if I don't sign for my keyboard when it arrives?
+What happens if I don't accept my keyboard when it arrives?

 If you don't take delivery of your keyboard once it arrives, the courier will try to reach you and eventually return it to us at our expense.
 We would then refund you the cost of the keyboard, minus $97 shipping fees (the typical cost of a round-trip by courier).

 What cables ship with the ErgoDox EZ?